Samma dynasty: Jam Fateh Khan bin Jam Sikandar

-Jám Karan was succeeded by his nephew Jám Fateh Khán bin Sikandar.
+Jam Karan was succeeded by his nephew Jám Fateh Khán bin Sikandar.
 He ruled quietly for some time and gave satisfaction to the people in general.

 About this time, Mirza Pir Muhammad one of Amir Timur’s grandsons came to Multan and conquered that town and Uch.
 As he made a long stay there, most of the horses with him died of a disease and his horsemen were obliged to move about as foot-soldiers.
 When Amir Timur heard of this, he sent 30,000 horses from his own stables to his grandson to enable him to extend his conquests.
 Pir Muhammad, being thus equipped, attacked those of the zamindars who had threatened to do him harm and destroyed their household property.
 He then sent a messenger to Bakhar calling the chief men of the place to come and pay respects to him.
 But these men fearing his vengeance left the place in a body and went to Jesalmer.
 Only one solitary person, Sayyed Abulghais, one of the pious Sayyeds of the place, went to visit the Mirzá.
 He interceded for his town-people in the name of his great grandfather, the Prophet, and the Mirzá accepted his intercession.

 Mirzá Pír Muhammad soon went to Delhi, which place he took and where he was crowned as king.
 Multan remained in the hands of Langáhs, and Sind in those of the Sammah rulers as before.